Royal Australian and New Zealand College of Psychiatrists: Training

-Training requires mandatory supervision by experienced, qualified psychiatrists and is undertaken in approved training hospitals/services.
-In Australia and New Zealand, specialist postgraduate psychiatric training is conducted by the RANZCP.
+The college undertakes a postgraduate Psychiatric Training Programme in Australia and New Zealand for obtaining a Fellowship of the college, which requires mandatory supervision by experienced, qualified psychiatrists and is undertaken in approved training hospitals/services.
 Training takes a minimum of five years to complete, during which time trainees work as registrars under supervision in hospitals and community clinics.
 They gain wide experience in dealing with the full range of psychiatric problems, including those of children and families, adults and the elderly.